 In Texas, the bank fraud statute of limitations varies depending on the specific charges.
 For example, the bank fraud statute of limitations on forgery is ten years, but it’s seven years for money laundering and credit card abuse.

-If you want to know more about what constitutes bank fraud or are ready to get legal help, contact The Law Offices of Seth Kretzer today.
+If you want to know more about what constitutes bank fraud or are ready to get legal help, contact The Law Offices of Kretzer and Volberding P.C. today.